flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/tcas.md

     - This prevents the aircraft from exceeding a commanded altitude / prevent excursions
     - A V/S of 0 ft/min is always within the safe zone for a corrective RA which allows for TCAS to capture a targeted flight level if capture conditions are met
 - To ensure a safe speed during any maneuvers A/THR will engage SPEED/MACH

 ---

+## AP/FD TCAS

+!!! warning "Manual Flight Assumptions"
+    The operating flight crew should always be able to take command of the aircraft manually by disconnecting the autopilot and flight directors to respond to a TCAS RA by flying the aircraft at a vertical speed outside the red zone in the vertical speed indicator.

+AP/FD TCAS includes vertical guidance as part of the Auto Flight System (AFS) to support pilots during a TCAS RA.
+It provides control of the vertical speed via the AFS which is specifically tailored to each target that generated an RA.

+Essentially this feature allows the flight crew to resolve TCAS RAs using the autopilot.
+It is also entirely possible to complete a TCAS RA maneuver manually by using the flight director guidance with the autopilot switched off as well.
+The major benefit of this system is to provide optimal maneuvers when a conflict arises.

+---